 What is the Motor Insurers Bureau?

-The Government recognised the need to help people who were injured in accidents with uninsured drivers through no fault of their own.
+The Government recognised the need to help people who were injured in road accidents with uninsured drivers through no fault of their own.
 They set up the Motor Insurers Bureau (MIB) in 1947 to compensate people who have accidents with uninsured drivers.

 The Motor Insurers Bureau has many more rules and regulations than making a normal claim and it is vital that you understand the rules and processes so that your claim is not refused.
 The best way to do this is to ask a Personal Injury Solicitor to help you with your injury claim.